karabitski/webhooks/README.md

 - Write documentation for all new methods and models.
 - You can use any gem to solve any part of the assignment.
 Provide a detailed comment explaining why you chose a certain gem.
-- **IMPORTANT:** Open a PR with your solution in your repo.
-Do not open a PR in the original repo.
-- Assign `ayarotsky` as a reviewer.

 You're good to go.
 Happy coding 🤘!